evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <!--
 <ul>
     <li>To perform keyword search, recruiters used the data on knowledge, skills, and abilities resulting from their analysis of the job advertisement as a source for search terms (Bogers &amp; Kaya, 2021)</li>
-    <li>Recruiters use some of the most complex queries of any community, using a wide range of different search functions, like Boolean expressions, synonyms, query expansion, and abbreviations, and actively cultivating their skills to formulate and optimise such expressions (Russell-Rose &amp; Chamberlain, 2016; Spina et al., 2017)</li>
+    <li>Recruiters use some of the most complex queries of any community, using a wide range of different search functions, like Boolean expressions, synonyms, query expansion, and abbreviations, and actively cultivating their skills to formulate and optimize such expressions (Russell-Rose &amp; Chamberlain, 2016; Spina et al., 2017)</li>
     <li>The majority of recruiters use their old search queries as templates for new queries, with most of them also willing to share their queries with colleagues (Russell-Rose &amp; Chamberlain, 2016; Bogers &amp; Kaya, 2021)</li>
     <li>Both recruiters and jobseekers tend to search further down the subsequent pages, with recruiters being even more persistent than jobseekers (Spina et al., 2017)</li>
     <li>Recruiters tend to be less concerned with reviewing all possible candidates, while they aim to evaluate only enough results to create a shortlist with relevant candidates (Russell-Rose &amp; Chamberlain, 2016)</li>